rtpHarry/aci-orchardcms/Docs/config-settings-in-azure-blob.md

 The storage account must contain a folder `Sites` that contains the same `Settings.txt` file typically found in `\App_Data\Sites`.

 > Ensure **Slot Setting** is checked assuming you don't want this shared with other deployment slots.
-If checked, each deployment slot can have it's own value, which I want for my production & development deployment slots.
+If checked, each deployment slot can have its own value, which I want for my production & development deployment slots.